-Paris (CNN) -- French air accident investigators probing a mysterious crash that killed 228 people will not bring more bodies up from the Atlantic Ocean if they cannot identify the two they already have, they said Thursday.
+They will not bring more bodies up from the ocean if they cannot identify the two they already have, they said Thursday.

 Those two bodies are being examined to see if there is enough DNA to identify them, investigators said, adding that they hope to have results by Wednesday.

-If they can identify the remains, they will consider bringing up other bodies from the wreckage of Air France flight 447, which crashed nearly two years ago off the coast of Brazil.
+If they can identify the remains, they will consider bringing up other bodies from the wreckage.

-Only about 50 bodies were recovered in the aftermath of the crash.
-The bulk of the wreckage was located earlier this year and contains many more human remains, investigators say.
+The bulk of the plane was located earlier this year and contains many more human remains, according to investigators.

-Investigators also brought an engine and an avionics bay containing computers to the surface Monday, they said
+Investigators also brought an engine and an avionics bay containing computers to the surface, they said.

 The pilots of Air France 447 lost contact with air traffic controllers on June 1, 2009, while flying across an area of the Atlantic known for severe turbulence, officials said.
 But exactly what caused the plane to plunge into the ocean remains a mystery.

-The plane belly-flopped into the water while en route from Rio de Janeiro, Brazil, to Paris, falling so fast that air masks did not have time to deploy.
+The plane slammed into the water while en route from Rio de Janeiro, Brazil, to Paris, falling so fast that air masks did not have time to deploy.

 The fuselage was discovered in April with bodies still inside, investigators said.